A rant about AI art and music.

 "hello gatekeeping! do you feel threatened that creative expression is being made accessible to people who didn't have years to master an instrument? good. "

 The only appropriate word i could think of is bruh.
 I don’t know when people will understand that even if the AI labels the generated work as "your creations", it is not your creation.
-It is a work created by the AI through the prompt you typed in.
-It is an expression of the AI, and it is never yours.
+It's a work created by the AI through the prompt you typed in.
+It is an expression of the AI, and it'll never be yours.

 -- Callista Wang, 6th of June, 2024